What does a volunteer do?

 We are always in need of nurses.
 Since close to 95% of our campers are on some form of medication, nurses are one of the most vital parts of our camp.
 Are you a nurse?
 Do you know a nurse?
 Have a nurse in your family?
 Send them our way.
 We try to staff at least 3 nurses per session (no more than 20 campers per nurse) so even if you just want to check it out, we can set up a time for you to come and help.

 As a counselor at EC Camp, you take on the responsibility of caring for a camper and their unique needs.
 Our goal is to make our campers feel like royalty.
 We give them the freedom and independence to be themselves, but also take care of them.
-We get their meals at meal times, apply sunscreen, ensure that the camper is staying hydrated helping with hygiene and encouraging them to participate in all camp activities.
+We get their meals at meal times, apply sunscreen, ensure that the camper is staying hydrated, help with hygiene and encourage them to participate in all camp activities.
 Due to space limitations, counselors are required to sleep on the top bunk in the cabins, while campers take up the bottom bunks.

 - Most of our counselors are junior high, senior high and college students.
-We do have adults who also volunteer and won’t turn away interested parties.
 Counselors are typically required to be 13 years of age.
 Exceptions to this can be made by recommendation and interviewing the interested applicant.

 - Do we provide service credits?
 Yes!
 Absolutely.
 You are volunteering the entire time you are at camp and that counts as community service.
 The directors are happy to sign whatever documentation is needed for your school or organization.

 - We do ask that you invest in camp both through your service and financially.
-Just like a mission trip, it costs us money to have you join us at camp.
-There is a mandatory $50 fee if you are volunteering for camp.
-If you are unable to attend the entire camp week, but are able to attend a complete session, the fee is $40.
-Please note that on your application and we will be in touch to discuss this option. .
+Just like any other service trip, it costs us money to have you join us at camp.
+There is a mandatory fee if you are counseling at camp.
 If this cost is a hardship to you, please speak with the directors as some scholarship money available, as well as opportunities for you to work earn that fee.

 - Please fill out the application and follow the directions to see if you will be selected to join us this summer!